samfeldstein/personal-site-astro/src/pages/blog/dance.md

 In other words, **you try to see the forest for the trees**.

-In storytelling, these fundamental shapes are called *metanarratives*.
-There's what's happening, and there's what's *happening.* There's what a story's about, and there's what a story's *about.* *The Dark Knight* is about a crazy man dressed as a bat fighting a crazy man dressed as a clown.
-But *The Dark Knight* is *about* order versus chaos.[^3]

 Metanarratives make stories tangible.

 In general, there are two types of knowledge: *declarative knowledge* and *procedural knowledge*.
 Declarative knowledge is anything you can learn from a book (example: *The sky is blue*).
 Procedural knowledge is anything you can't learn from a book.